ardalis/DevIQ-gatsby/src/docs/laws/amaras-law.md

 ---
-title: "Amara's Law"
+title: "Amara's Law: A Quick Guide on Technology Predictions"
 date: "2023-04-21"
 description: We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run.
-featuredImage: /img/postels-law.png
 ---
-# Amara's Law: A Quick Guide on Technology Predictions

 *“We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run.”* - Roy Amara